-I don’t know who is less tolerant of one another, young adults of older adults, or older adults of young adults.
+I don’t know who is less tolerant of one another, younger adults of older adults, or older adults of younger adults.

 l am sorry to everyone who has felt small, unsmart, unreliable, and unrelatable in the presence of someone older or younger.
 Please release us from our errors.

 I feel there is an optimism woven into the essence of youth.
 “These conversations are interesting!
 These ideas…NEW!
 We are at the beginning of change, of something happening; we can make something better.”

 The older have already heard that conversation one hundred times, at least.
 It is no longer interesting.
 The ideas aren’t new and the current lack of change, wait; not only lack of change, but increased degradation, the observation that we are more lost than ever, a society in crisis, that basic skills for life are less clear, not more, and having spent four decades living on this earth, nothing has changed.
 In fact, everything is worse.

 He, she, I…may sound bitter, which is difficult to tolerate, I understand, but actually, we are heart-broken.

 Sometimes the sound of us, both the young and old, it’s the sound of the heart-broken.
 We have let ourselves down.
 We have let one another down.
 We are trying to continue, and it is hard.

 Sometimes I feel like I have to bury my experiences, bury my knowledge and despair, put on something trendy and act enthusiastically (naive?) to be respected by younger adults.
 I just can’t do that.
 Instead, I watch.

 I keep watching for someone to learn how to not get pissy when someone is pissy with them.